mshick/hapi-postgraphile/README.md

 ### Cookie authentication

 You can also set up your endpoint to store a cookie containing your JWT.
-If you choose to do this your server's CORS policy will provide the basis for the origins allowed to make successful requests.
-Meaning, before a request is allowed to occur the plugin will check `request.info.cors.isOriginMatch`.

-This should provide a reasonable level of security against CSRF attacks.
-When setting up an authentication cookie you should also review the `authenticate.verifyOrigin` setting, which controls when to verify origins.
-Options are `always`, `present` which will only verify the origin when the header is present (browser requests should always have this, other requests likely will not) or `never` which is unsafe when used in conjunction with cookies.
+When setting up an authentication cookie you should also review the `authenticate.verifyOrigin` setting.

 You must provide a `cookieAuthentication.name`, which is the name of your cookie, and should review the `authenticate.loginOperationName`, `authenticate.logoutOperationName`, and `authenticate.tokenDataPath` options to ensure your queries and responses are handled.
 The default settings mirror the results you'd have following this [tutorial](https://www.graphile.org/postgraphile/postgresql-schema-design/).

-If you are using cookie authentication, you can look into using [crumb](https://github.com/hapijs/crumb) to provide anti-CSRF tokens to harden your security.
+### Security and CSRF mitigation

+Using the default settings should give you a reasonable level of security against CSRF attacks.
+These settings rely solely on the `Authorization` header, and should be immune to the most common exploits.

+If you do choose to use cookie authentication you can use the `verifyOrigin` checking to ensure that your request is coming from an allowed origin based on your server's CORS policy.
+The plugin will check hapi's `request.info.cors.isOriginMatch` on to ensure you have a valid origin.
+This can happen either on every request, `always`, or just on requests that contain the origin header — the `present` setting, which is a sensible default.

+**For a secure setup with cookies you must do the following**

+1. Ensure your route has a secure CORS policy in place either at the server level, or through a route option you pass to this plugin.

+2. Set the `hapi-postgraphile` config option `authentication.verifyOrigin` is set to `always` or `present`.
+If you do not set this value and you enable cookies the value will be upgraded to `present` for you and throw a warning.

+3. Ensure your cookie is using the `isSecure` and `httpOnly` options (both defaults).

+4. Consider also using anti-CSRF tokens like those provided by [crumb](https://github.com/hapijs/crumb).

+Read the CSRF [Prevention Cheat Sheet](https://goo.gl/Gfv4Mt) for more detail.

 ### (Nearly) All the options